kulla/2025-12-07-new-homepage-concept/concept.md

 Few things are black‑and‑white; the world is full of nuance.
 Embracing this complexity encourages humility and a more open perspective.

+## Some of my projects

+### Serlo Editor

+A collaborative WYSIWYG framework for structured documents that unifies the strengths of rich‑text editors and schema‑based content.
+Through my work in the educational field, I identified a significant gap: while WYSIWYG editors like Lexical or ProseMirror offer excellent usability and collaboration, they lack support for structured content (such as exercises consisting of a question and an answer).
+Form‑based tools like H5P enable structured educational material, yet fall behind in user experience and do not support real‑time editing.
+By combining both worlds, this framework empowers educators and other professionals to create high‑quality materials with ease.